Quadrifolium/TFinMedia/en-GB/20150509 大象公会(Elephant Magazine).md

 They may receive music awards based on public votes, and get tens or even hundreds of millions of hits on their songs, but were not much well-known compared to Phoenix Legend(凤凰传奇), Eason Chan(陈奕迅), or Jay Chou(周杰伦).

 "The Ordinary Road"(平凡之路) of PU Shu(朴树) may be a comparison.
-To coordinate with the film, HAN Han(韩寒)'s weibo about the song reached over 380,000 forwards, matched with TFBOYS.
+To coordinate with the film, HAN Han(韩寒)'s Weibo post about the song reached over 380,000 reposts, matched with TFBOYS.
 But this song was mentioned more often in media, from music and entertainment ones to integrated newspapers, local newspapers, and portal websites.
 The dense reports made it an iconic event in media.

 TFBOYS' songs were less mentioned by media, seldom broke the circle of entertainment.

 *[Image]*
-The release of "The Ordinary Road" on HAN Han's weibo, was forwarded 380,000 times, commented 120,000 times.
+The release of "The Ordinary Road" in HAN Han's Weibo post, was reposted 380,000 times, commented 120,000 times.
 It's a little higher than TFBOYS' on average, but had more influence on media.

 *[Image]*
-WANG Jun-kai's weibo of the song "Man Cheng Hua Kai"(满城花开, literally: "Flowers Blossom Around City") was forwarded 300,000 times.
+WANG Jun-kai's Weibo post of the song "Man Cheng Hua Kai"(满城花开, literally: "Flowers Blossom Around City") was reposted 300,000 times.

 Except being surprised by TFBOYS, many people doubts:
 -- Why are the fans of TFBOYS in favour of Weibo?